On Enumerating Short Projected Models: Introduction

 The use of blocking clauses can also be avoided by adopting the Davis-Putnam-Logemann-Loveland \nolinebreak (DPLL) algorithm \nolinebreak \cite{DBLP:journals/cacm/DavisLL62}.
 In \nolinebreak DPLL, after a conflict or a model the last decision literal is flipped causing the solver to find only pairwise contradicting models.
 This idea was applied in the context of model counting by Birnbaum and Lozinskii \nolinebreak \cite{DBLP:journals/jair/BirnbaumL99} but can readily be adapted to support model enumeration.
 Chronological backtracking in Grumberg et al. \nolinebreak \cite{DBLP:conf/fmcad/GrumbergSY04} and in part in Gebser et al. \nolinebreak \cite{DBLP:conf/cpaior/GebserKS09} ensures that the search space is traversed in a systematic manner similarly to \nolinebreak DPLL, and that the use of blocking clauses can be avoided.
 An apparent drawback of \nolinebreak DPLL-based solvers, however, is that they might spend a significant amount of time in regions of the search space having no satisfying assignments, since---unlike \nolinebreak CDCL-based solvers---they lack the possibility to escape those regions early.

 This last issue can be addressed by the use of chronological \nolinebreak CDCL introduced by Nadel and Ryvchin \nolinebreak \cite{DBLP:conf/sat/NadelR18,DBLP:conf/sat/MohleB19}.
 Chronological \nolinebreak CDCL combines the power of conflict-driven clause learning with chronological backtracking.
-Specifically, after finding a model, the last open (left) decision literal is flipped in order to process neighboring regions of the search space, while in case of a conflict, the solver is able to escape regions without solution early.
+Specifically, after finding a model, the last open (left) decision literal is flipped in order to process neighboring regions of the search space, while in case of a conflict the solver is able to escape solution-less regions early.
 In our earlier work \nolinebreak \cite{DBLP:conf/gcai/MohleB19}, we developed a calculus for propositional model counting based on chronological \nolinebreak CDCL and provided a proof of its correctness.
 We took a model enumeration approach making our method readily applicable in the context of model enumeration without repetition.
-However, while finding short models is crucial in, \egt, weighted model integration \nolinebreak \cite{DBLP:conf/ijcai/MorettinPS17,DBLP:journals/ai/MorettinPS19}, only total models\footnote{In total models all variables occur.} are detected as is usual in CDCL-based \nolinebreak SAT solvers.
+However, while finding short models is crucial in, \egt, weighted model integration \nolinebreak \cite{DBLP:conf/ijcai/MorettinPS17,DBLP:journals/ai/MorettinPS19}, only total models are detected as is usual in CDCL-based \nolinebreak SAT solvers.
 The reason for this is a simple one.

 To detect when a partial assignment\footnote{In a partial assignment not all variables occur.} is a model of the input formula, the \nolinebreak SAT solver would have to carry out satisfiability checks before every decision, as done by Birnbaum and Lozinskii \nolinebreak \cite{DBLP:journals/jair/BirnbaumL99}.
 These satisfiability checks are expensive, and assigning the remaining variables instead is more efficient, computationally.
 If all variables are assigned and no conflict has occurred, the \nolinebreak SAT solver knows to have found a model.
 This makes sense in \nolinebreak SAT solving.
 Model enumeration, however, is a harder task, and therefore more expensive methods might pay off.